 What is TPN (Total Parenteral Nutrition)?

-Total Parenteral Nutrition (TPN), also known as intravenous or IV nutrition feeding, is a method of getting nutrition into the body through the veins.
-In other words, it provides nutrients for patients who do not have a functioning GI tract or who have disorders requiring complete bowel rest.
+Total Parenteral Nutrition (TPN), also known as intravenous or IV nutritional support, is a method of getting nutrition into the body through the veins.
+In other words, it provides nutrients for patients who do not have a functioning digestive tract or who have disorders requiring complete bowel rest.
 At Care+Wear, we have gathered information on the nutritional content of TPN, possible complications of TPN and proper ways to administer TPN.

 Who Needs TPN?